-Land rigs are generally either wheel-mounted portables types or a component system that must be moved by trucks and cranes.
+Land rigs are generally either wheel-mounted portable types or a component system that must be moved by trucks and cranes.
 The drilling floor generally sits on top of a steel substructure that could be 30 feet high or more.
 A drilling mast (derrick) is attached to and raised above the floor.
 In general, the deeper wells need a larger, taller rig.
 The mast must be capable of supporting the vertical load and weight of the stacked drill pipe.
 It must also withstand wind loads of 100 to 130 miles per hour.
 Shallow wells and wells being completed or repaired will probably use a portable rig.
 This rig can be driven to the well site, raised up hydraulically and guy wired in place.
 When the well is completed, the mast is hydraulically lowered and the rig is driven off.

 One of the Oil Rig Hazards types is the hostile environment.
 The effects of greater water depths, storms, wave action, and uncertain exploratory data all greatly increase the financial risks (check Oil Well Drilling Cost Per Foot Formula & Limitations).
 The exploratory wells must be drilled and a reserve potential established that could justify these costs.
 These exploratory wells seek to establish new reservoir locations and sizes.
 Once drilled and evaluated, the exploratory well is most often plugged and abandoned.
 This results in the use of marine rigs for offshore drilling.
 The development wells are usually drilled from fixed platforms specially designed to exploit the reserves of the reservoir.
 The platform is also used for production facilities after all drilling operations are complete.

 The environment also determines which type of marine rig will be used.
 Each rig has advantages and disadvantages when used in different water depths and weather conditions.
 The type of marine rig also can depend on problems involved in getting the rig on location and keeping it stationed in the desired position.
 The choices include